 Find Professional Care:

+Ex-Defence Members, Veterans & Community Members

 If you are in crisis:

-Call 911
+Call 000 to be connected to emergency responses.

 Go to your nearest Emergency Room

-Call the Veterans Crisis Line 1-800-273-8255 (Veterans press 1)

 If you just want to talk:

-Call the 24/7 Veteran Combat Call Center to talk to another combat veteran: 1-877-927-8387
+Call the 24/7 Veterans and Veterans Families Counselling Service on 1800-011-046.
+During business hours you will be transferred to the nearest VVCS office in your state.
+After hours you will be connected with professional telephone counsellors at Veteran’s Line for immediate assistance, and you can opt to be connected to your local VVCS office for follow-up support.

 To locate a mental health care provider